vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 - Tfidf features: we use min_df = 5 (min. document frequency for a word), sublinear_tf = True (option which normalizes the features), max_features = 25000 and ngram_range = (1,5).

-- pretrained-Glove word2vec features (300dim) and tfidf weighted word2vec features.
+- pretrained-Glove average word2vec features (300dim) and tfidf weighted word2vec features.

 - All features are MinMax Normalized before training.